-Fisher-Price 3 in 1 is a perfect addition to your child’s playtime.
-Fisher-Price 3-in-1 Sit-to-Stand Learning Walker keeps Baby on track from infant to toddler.
-It is a multi-functional activity center.
+Fisher-Price 3 in-1 is a perfect addition to your child’s playtime & Sit-to-Stand Learning Walker keeps Baby on track from infant to toddler.
+It is a multi-functional activity centre.

-Place the activity center on the floor with the newborn napper attached as a newborn.
-Remove the newborn napper and use the top of the activity center as a play table until they are ready to sit up on their own.
-Toddler can now stand at the activity center and use all three sides – including gears, shapes, piano keys, spinning rollers, and more for endless fun.
+Place the activity centre on the floor with the newborn napper attached as a newborn.
+Remove the newborn napper and use the top of the activity centre as a play table until they are ready to sit up on their own.
+The toddler can now stand at the activity centre and use all three sides – including gears, shapes, piano keys, spinning rollers, and more for endless fun.

 This baby play center is the perfect place for your little one to sit, stand and play with his favorite toys!